ncoghlan/misc/notes/python3/questions_and_answers.rst

 What's up with POSIX systems in Python 3?
 -----------------------------------------

+.. note:: This answer was written for Python 3.5.
+See :pep:`538` and :pep:`540`
+   for discussion of some key changes now being considered for Python 3.7.

 The fact that the Python 2 text model was essentially the POSIX text model with Unicode support bolted on to the side meant that interoperability